denissimon/SwiftEvents/README.md

 ### Delegation functionality

-Here is a common scenario: we have a ViewController and a Model that does some work, and we want the ViewController to be notified on the result of this work when it is completed, in order to update the UI.
+Here is a common scenario: we have a ViewController and a Model that does some work, and we want the ViewController to be notified on the result of this work when it is completed.
+So this is `one-to-one` notifications.

-With SwiftEvents, this can be done in just two steps:
+With SwiftEvents, it can be done in just two steps:
 1. Create an Event for the publisher
 2. Subscribe to the Event